Ananda: A center for meditation, yoga, and spiritual community

 You may also study yoga postures here with some of the finest instructors in the Bay Area.
-We are pleased to announce the opening of the new Ananda Yoga Center, offering a full schedule of drop-in yoga postures classes for beginners and advanced students.
+Ananda Yoga Center offers a full schedule of drop-in yoga postures classes for beginners and advanced students.
 Ananda Yoga is a gentle, inward practice that brings not only health, strength, and flexibility, but also is an ideal preparation for deep meditation.
 Natural light pours in on two sides of this beautiful studio.
 Students will find ample parking in the Temple lot and nearby streets.

 “Religionists should learn above all to test their beliefs, just as science does—to prove the teachings of their faith in their own lives, and not to remain satisfied with the claims of others.”

 Truths shared by the great religions

 Sunday services include comparative readings and talks from the Bible and the Bhagavad Gita.
 The emphasis is on the underlying truths shared by the great religions, rather than differences.
 The teachings at Ananda were brought to the West by Paramhansa Yogananda, author of the spiritual classic, Autobiography of a Yogi.
 His direct disciple, Swami Kriyananda, founded Ananda in 1968 as the fulfillment of Yogananda's dream of spiritual communities — a place where people could live, work and serve together in a spiritually supportive environment.

 A joyful spiritual community of friends